gear-foundation/academy/docs/20-auction-gas-reservation/homework.md

 }
 ```

-You must also add three new outcoming messages to the `TmgEvent` enum: `FeedMe`, `PlayWithMe` and `WantToSleep`.
+You'll add three new outcoming messages to the `TmgEvent` enum: `FeedMe`, `PlayWithMe` and `WantToSleep`.
 If the Tamagotchi runs out of gas, it should send the message `MakeReservation` asking the owner to reserve gas to continue checking the state.

 Additionally, include the outcoming message `GasReserved` to indicate a successful gas reservation in your program, as shown below: